rocky-linux/documentation/docs/books/web_services/041-database-servers-mariadb.md

 ### Workshop

-In this workshop, you will install, configure, and secure your mariadb server.
+In this workshop, you will install, configure, and secure your MariaDB server.

-#### Task 1 : Installation
+#### Task 1: Installation

-Install the mariadb-server package:
+Install the MariaDB-server package:

 ```bash
 $ sudo dnf install mariadb-server